DJI Osmo Pocket 3 vs C400 3-in-1: Which Action Camera is for ii?

 • Cons

-• Only 4K/30fps No 4K/60fps or 120fps option like the Pocket 3.
-Slow-motion capabilities are more limited.
+• 4K/30fps only There is no 4K/60fps or 120fps option like on the Pocket 3.
+Slow motion capabilities are more limited.

 Choose the DJI Osmo Pocket 3 if: